Jack Nicholson Took a Pay Cut to Play the Joker — Then Made $90 Million

 The Joker Who Outsmarted the Studio

 When Tim Burton's Batman went into production in 1989, Jack Nicholson was the biggest star attached to the project.
-The studio offered him a flat $10 million — a massive salary for the time.
+Warner Bros. initially offered him a straightforward $10 million salary to play the Joker - a massive sum for the time and one of the largest flat fees ever offered to an actor.

-Nicholson's agent made a counter-proposal that seemed modest on the surface: reduce the upfront salary to $6 million, but add a percentage of the film's box office gross AND — crucially — a percentage of all merchandise revenue tied to the Batman franchise.
+Nicholson's agent made a counter-proposal that seemed modest on the surface: reduce the upfront salary to $6 million, but add a percentage of the film's box office gross AND - crucially - a percentage of all merchandise revenue tied to the Joker character.

-By most estimates, Nicholson earned approximately $90 million from Batman — nearly ten times what he would have made with the flat $10 million deal.
-The studio that thought they were getting a discount had paid nine times more than they needed to.
+By most estimates, Nicholson earned between $60 and $90 million from Batman - adjusted for inflation, that's close to $200 million in today's money.
+The studio that thought they were getting a discount had paid up to nine times more than the original flat offer.

 Frequently Asked Questions